 Item Description Name Designation of the router.
 Location Location of where you installed the router.
 Contact Person who manages the router together with information how to contact this person.
+Custom You can use this input field to enter specific information tailored to your requirements.

-Table 52: SNMP Agent Configuration
+Table 56: SNMP Agent Configuration